Cases on appeal

 Mr Hextall appealed to the EAT against the first-instance decision.
 In Hextall v Chief Constable of Leicestershire Police IRLR 605 EAT, the EAT held that the tribunal had erred in its approach to the claim for indirect discrimination.
 The EAT allowed the appeal and remitted the claim for a rehearing before a differently constituted employment tribunal.

-Ms Tomlinson-Blake, supported by Unison, is seeking leave to appeal the Court of Appeal's decision to the Supreme Court.
+Mr Ali and Mr Hextall have applied for leave to appeal the Court of Appeal's decision to the Supreme Court.

 Royal Mail Ltd v Jhuti